SilviaVec/dncs-lab/README.md

 ```

-	-Line 9: link eth1 port to the switch.
+ - Line 9: link eth1 port to the switch.
-	-Line 10,11: creation of two VLANs: eth1 is splitted in eth1.1 and eth1.2.
+ - Line 10,11: creation of two VLANs: eth1 is splitted in eth1.1 and eth1.2.
-	-Line 12,13: assignment the ip address at the ports.
+ - Line 12,13: assignment the ip address at the ports.
-	-Line 14,15: link eth1.1 and eth1.2 port to the switch.
+ - Line 14,15: link eth1.1 and eth1.2 port to the switch.
-	-Line 16,17: assignment the ip address at the port eth2 and link port to the switch.
+ - Line 16,17: assignment the ip address at the port eth2 and link port to the switch.
-	-Line 18,19,20,21,22,23,24: dinamic routing.
+ - Line 18,19,20,21,22,23,24: dinamic routing.
 This lines is used to connect router-1 and router-2.

 # router-2.sh